When I first decided I wanted to cloth diaper it was when I was pregnant with my first kid.

 Not even close.

-The overwhelming amount of information on how to cloth diaper, and all the different ways to do it, and all the costs I saw – knowing that I had to be able to do this ON A BUDGET, etc. just made my brain virtually blow up.
+The overwhelming amount of information on how to cloth diaper, and all the different ways to do it, and all the costs I saw – knowing that I had to be able to do this cloth diapering business ON A BUDGET, etc. just made my brain virtually blow up.

-So after a couple months of research, I gave up on that whole cloth diapering idea.
+So after a couple of months of research, I gave up on that whole cloth diapering idea.

 Fast forward to when my kiddo was about a year and a half old.